ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 cmake ../
 make
 ```

 ## Setup the 5G network
+### Updating the config files on your system
+Update the directory in files ./config/srsran/enb.conf and ./config/srsran/epc.conf

+### Start the network
 Depending on the number of UEs {i}, follow the steps:
-### Start the network

 Terminal 1:
 ```bash
 cd EdgeRIC_main